 Chocolate and mint is another one of those flavour combinations that polarises people.
 You either love it or hate it.
 I love it.
 The rest of my family doesn’t care for it too much.
-They either don’t like chocolate (freaks) or don’t like mint (must be evil) and certainly don’t care for them together (I’m considering legal means of disowning them forever ).
+They either don’t like chocolate (freaks) or don’t like mint (must be evil) and certainly don’t care for them together (I’m considering legal means of disowning them forever :-P).
 They just don’t get the relationship between chocolate and mint.

 We’re not talking peppermint essence and green food colouring here.
 This is all about fresh mint leaves for a true mint flavour.
 I love the contrast of peppermint with chocolate but you might prefer a slightly sweeter and milder spearmint.
 Either way, this ice cream will be delicious.
 Make sure you pick (or buy) fresh mint.
 It should not be wilted and sorry-looking … bright healthy, perfumed leaves only, OK?